 1. Label EVERYTHING

-Especially, say Joanna and Clea, your closet bins.
-Once you separate your accessories and give them each a bin of their own, label them not with those little plastic guys that come out of your label maker but actual bin labels, which look a whole lot like luggage tags (an equally excellent choice!).
-That way, then can hang in LARGE font, right off the side.
+Especially your closet bins, Joanna and Clea say.
+Once you separate your accessories and give them each a bin of their own, label them not with those little plastic guys that come out of your label maker but with actual bin labels, which look a whole lot like luggage tags (an equally excellent choice!).
+That way, they can hang in LARGE font, right off the side.

 According to Joanna and Clea, those little compartments are MADE for jewelry organization.
 (They actually use Rach's egg crate in our studio!)

-I.e. Organizing your closet by color!
+A.K.A. organizing your closet by color!
 Of course, Joanna and Clea didn't invent this trick, but it's a wonderful reminder.
 Because honestly, does your closet ever look better (and is it ever easier to navigate) than when it's color-coordinated?
-(Answer: Nope!)
+(Answer: nope!)

 HOW TO ORGANIZE YOUR LINEN CLOSET